NGC 1060

 NGC 1060 is a lenticular galaxy approximately 256 million light-years away from Earth in the constellation of Triangulum.
 It was discovered by William Herschel on September 12, 1784.

-NGC 1060 is the brightest member of the galaxy group LGG 72, which contains ~15 galaxies.
+NGC 1060 is the brightest member of the galaxy group LGG 72, which contains approximately 15 galaxies.

 Intergalactic medium (IGM) in this system is highly disturbed, with separate X-ray peaks centred on the two main galaxies of the group, NGC 1060 and NGC 1066.

-A ∼250 kpc arc of hot gas is linking these two galaxies.
+A ~250 kpc arc of hot gas is linking these two galaxies.

 The system appears to be undergoing a merger, which may have triggered the nuclear activity in NGC 1060.

 In 2013 a small-scale (20”/7.4 kpc) jet source was detected in NGC 1060, indicating a remnant of an old, low power outburst.
 The radio emission which arises from this jet was also detected.

 NGC 1060 is an active galaxy, with confirmed active galactic nucleus (AGN).